- Fan Zone

 - Phone: 607-777-6558

 Dempsey was named the 2008 MAAC Coach of the Year and also was presented with the Peter A. Carlesimo Award as the Division I Metropolitan Basketball Writers Association Coach of the Year.
-His program produced seven all-conference players, including the Player of the Year.

 After serving as an interim head coach in 2005-06, Dempsey, the third-youngest Division I head coach in the country at the time, doubled the team’s win total in his first full year as head coach in 2006-07.
 His 16-win Broncs team reached the MAAC quarterfinals and was the only team (out of eight) in New Jersey to post a winning record.

 Prior to his time at Rider, Dempsey took two different schools to the NJCAA Final Four, including a trip to the national championship game in 2003.
-In three years as head coach at the junior college level, his compiled an 88-12 record, including a perfect 46-0 mark at home.
+In three years as head coach at the junior college level, he compiled an 88-12 overall record, including a perfect 46-0 mark at home.
 He was twice a finalist for National Coach of the Year honors.

 At Lackawanna College, Dempsey took his team to the Division II national championship game in 2003 and was the Region 19 and District 9 Coach of the Year.
 He inherited a team that wasn’t in the preseason top 40 and finished national runnerup with a school-record 33 wins (33-4).